 The lecture notes are self-contained.
-The notes will be posted ahead of time.
+The notes will be posted ahead of time so you can have a preview.
+A hard copy of the notes will be available for you to pick up in the classroom at the beginning of each class.